Colourful Buildings in Vietnam, France & Mexico

 Hang Nga Villa, Da Lat, Vietnam

 In Da Lat, Vietnam, sits Hang Nga ‘Crazy House’, a Roald Dahl-meets-Walt-Disney creation with curved walls, spiralling roofs and branchlike banisters.
 Designed by Đặng Việt Nga, the building was originally a personal project inspired by Antoni Gaudí and the natural surroundings of Da Lat.
-It is now open to tourists to visit, however, with guided tours and the option to actually stay in the guest house.
+Now open for tourists to visit, there are guided tours and the option to actually stay in the guest house.

 ‘Treatment Rooms’, London, England